FUSION F1 Racing League Rules

 - If drivers had previously disconnected or had a problem, they may be re-invited back to the lobby but will start at the back of the grid.

-- The restarted weather will be dynamic.
+- The restarted weather will be set to what it was in the orignal race session.

 - Just like in real F1, there is a two hour time limit which begins at the first race start.
 If there is a restart, the timer is paused until the second race begins.